-Michigan OKs Nestlé Water Extraction, Despite Over 80K Public Comments Against It
+Michigan OKs Nestlé Water Extraction, Despite 80K+ Public Comments Against It

 In a much-watched case, a Michigan agency has approved Nestlé's plan to boost the amount of water it takes from the state.
 The request attracted a record number of public comments — with 80,945 against and 75 in favor.